-Accumulated other comprehensive loss totaled \$75 thousand at December 31, 2017, an increase of \$10 thousand compared with year-end 2016 and an increase of \$47 thousand compared with year-end 2015.
+Accumulated other comprehensive loss totaled \$46 thousand at December 31, 2018, a decrease of \$29 thousand compared with year-end 2017 and a decrease of \$19 thousand compared with year-end 2016.
 Certain employees participate in a non-qualified Defined Benefit Pension Restoration Plan (Plan).
 Accounting guidance requires recognition of the Plan's underfunded status and unamortized actuarial gains and losses and prior service costs or credits as a liability with an offsetting adjustment to accumulated other comprehensive income/loss.